lucasmc64/be-the-hero/README.md

 ### Running the Back end :goggles:

-Access the **backend** directory via terminal and type `npm start` and a message similar to the following will appear for you:
+Access the **backend** directory via terminal, run the command `npm start` or` yarn start` and a message similar to the following will appear for you:

 ![Result of the command in the terminal](readme-images/backend.png)